On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

 ‘Domain monetisation’ broadly refers to the practice of registering a domain name licence to generate revenue from advertising on a website associated with the domain name.

-Domain monetisation is allowed in the com.au and net.au namespaces within the .au country code Top Level Domain (ccTLD), but must be undertaken in accordance with the rules.
+Domain monetisation is allowed in the com.au, net.au and .au direct namespaces but must be undertaken in accordance with the rules.

 When the new rules will apply

-Domain names created, transferred or renewed on after 10:00 AEST 12 April 2021 are subject to the auDA Rules.
+Domain names created, transferred or renewed on after 10:00 AEST 12 April 2021 are subject to the .au Licensing Rules.

 Find out which rules apply to your .au domain name.